polterguy/polterguy.github.io/index.md

 that Microsoft had ever published..

 * [Hyperlambda Hello World](/tutorials/hyperlambda-hello-world) - The Hyperlambda Hello World app

+Below is more of a reference type of documentation.
+You'd probably want to start out with the above tutorial first though.

 * [Reference documentation for Hyperlambda I](/magic.node) - Node structure, and Hyperlambda parsing
 * [Reference documentation for Hyperlambda II](/magic.lambda) - Default language specific slots/functions/keywords